ashim-jung-khadka/SchoolMgmtProject/README.md

+# SchoolMgmtProject
-A multipurpose school management software & student information system used by education institution for administration and management of their information.
+A multipurpose school management software &amp; student information system used by education institution for administration and management of their information.